-There are two hardware issues with the device controller, both of which have software workarounds on RP2040B0, RP2040B1, and are fixed in hardware on RP2040B2.
-See RP2040-E2 and RP2040-E5 for more information.
+There are two hardware issues with the device controller, both of which have software workarounds.
+See and RP2040-E2 and RP2040-E5 for more information.

 4.1.2.7.
 Host Controller

 The host controller design is similar to the device controller.
 All transactions are started by the host, so the host is always dealing with transactions it has started.
 For this reason there is only one set of endpoint control / endpoint buffer control registers.
 There is also additional hardware to poll interrupt endpoints in the background when there are no software controlled transactions taking place.